ionghitun/laravel-lumen-mysql-encryption/readme.md

         exists_encrypted:<table>,<field(optional)>

-You cannot use basic where, orWhere, orderBy on encrypted fields so there are 3 predefined scopes that you can use as a replacer:
+You cannot use basic where, orWhere, orderBy on encrypted fields so there are 5 predefined scopes that you can use as a replacer:

 - whereEncrypted
+- whereNotEncrypted
 - orWhereEncrypted
+- orWhereNotEncrypted
 - orderByEncrypted

 Possibility to anonymize data: